paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

   (A) using internal inspection technology appropriate for the integrity threat are completed not less often than once every 12 months; and

-  (B) using pipeline route surveys, depth of cover surveys, pressure tests, external corrosion direct assessment, or other technology that the operator demonstrates can further the understanding of the condition of the pipeline facility are completed on a schedule based on the risk that the pipeline facility poses to the high consequence area in which the pipeline facility is located.
+  (B) using pipeline route surveys, depth of cover surveys, pressure tests, external corrosion direct assessment, or other technology that the operator demonstrates can further the understanding of the condition of the pipeline facility are completed on a schedule based on the risk that the pipeline facility poses to the high consequence area in which the pipeline facility is located, but not less often than once every 12 months.

 (2) **Application.—** — This subsection shall apply to any underwater hazardous liquid pipeline facility located in a high consequence area—